The Biggest Mistakes Parents Make When Setting Up a Trust Fund

 The way that life insurance and death in service benefits are set up can have a huge impact from an IHT and protection perspective.

-One way you can ensure that your assets are distributed in the way most beneficial to you and your children is to create a trust so that the payments on your death are protected from IT and sheltered from issues such as divorce or bankruptcy.
+One way you can ensure that your assets are distributed in the most beneficial way for you and your children is to create a trust.
+This allows you to assign beneficiaries yourself whilst the trust fund is being set up, and secures any insurance payments separately from your estate.
+The payments on your death are protected from IHT and sheltered from issues such as divorce or bankruptcy, but will still be distributed according to the wishes you laid out in the trust agreement.

 Choose the right trustees

-When choosing a trustee, you should also consider factors such as their health and age, their distance from you and whether they will be able to carry out the process when it comes time to do so.
+When choosing a trustee, you should also consider factors such as their health and age, as well as their location for practical purposes and ultimately, whether they will be able to carry out the process when the time comes.
 Trust funds are typically set up well in advance, so you may want to assess whether that chosen trustee will be alive or available to manage the trust appropriately.

 Review the trust regularly

 Once you have a trust established, you should revisit it at least once a year to ensure that it complies with current tax rules and remains suitable to achieve your objectives.
-You could do this in a family wealth planning meeting which could be run by you or facilitated by a solicitor.
+You could do this in a family wealth planning meeting, which could be run by you or facilitated by a solicitor.
+Working with an experienced estate planning solicitor with the right financial acumen can make a big difference to the success of your trust fund setup process.

 When organising any legal document, it is essential that you work with a solicitor.
-The expert wills, trusts and estate team at JMW are experienced in the handling of trusts and can guide you through the process of setting one up and ensuring proper maintenance.
-We will be able to advise you on what your goals should be, how to fill out the required paperwork and to put in place asset protection provisions that will ensure your children have the best chance of getting the most out of their inheritance.
+The Private Wealth team at JMW are experienced in the preparation and administration of trusts and can guide you through the process of setting one up and ensuring proper maintenance.
+We will advise you on what your goals should be, how to fill out the required paperwork and to put in place asset protection provisions that will help your children get the most out of their inheritance.

 Get in touch with JMW today by calling 0345 872 6666, or by filling out an online contact form.